William C. Shiel Jr., MD, FACP, FACR

 What equipment do I need for swimming?

 You'll need a swimsuit unless you plan on skinny-dipping!
 Like many other things, technology has entered the swimsuit arena as well.
 Fabrics are designed for minimal resistance through the water, they tend to last a long time, and they resist fading even when used repeatedly in chlorinated pools.
 Of course, not all of us would be comfortable in the skimpy racing suits that you see Olympians wear, but the good news is that you can find more modest suits at sporting goods and department stores as well as through a number of online vendors (see the resources section).
-The bottom line to a swimsuit is to select one that's comfortable.
+Comfort is the most important quality in selecting a swimsuit.
 You're less likely to swim if you're uncomfortable in your suit.

 Goggles protect your eyes from chlorine (and anything else that may be in the water), and they help you keep your eyes open while you swim so that you can see where you're going.
 You can even get prescription swim goggles if you wear glasses (check with your optician for availability).
 To find the right pair of goggles, do the following: